21 May 2021 — Announcement

 Lead curator and Principal Architect 7N Architects, Ewan Anderson said “The Biennale Architettura 2021’s theme ‘How will we live together?’ is more salient than ever, in Scotland and across the world, after a year of living apart during lockdown.
 With What if…?/Scotland, we really wanted to encourage collaborative thinking between designers and communities to demonstrate how community-led, grassroots engagement about people’s wishes for the future of their towns, cities and villages can stimulate ambitious ideas to make them better places.
 What should the future of your place look like?
 What if you could change it?”

 At the start of 2020 and prior to the first nationwide lockdown, 7N paired over people from Wester Hailes in Edinburgh, Paisley in Renfrewshire, Annan in Dumfries and Galloway, Elgin in Morayshire, and Lerwick in Shetland – with designers, architects, and artists – to share their hopes, dreams or wishes for the future of the place where they live.
 In 2021, a group in Whitfield, Dundee, also met and will continue to gather during the exhibition run to further consider what home means to them, in Dundee.

 The community members, architects, artists and designers walked together and talked about challenges and expectations for the areas.
 Ideas proposed included more green spaces, a new bridge, facilities for the arts, accessible design for wheelchair users, regeneration of former industrial buildings, and better places to meet.
 The discussions pointed towards ways in which communities can make meaningful and positive change in their own neighbourhoods.
-More details on each locations conversations can be found here.
+More details on each locations conversations can be found in this Google Drive folder.

 The architects and designers then used these wishes to begin exploring ideas in response to the community challenges being faced presented in the exhibitions.